sandro/specjour/README.markdown

       # custom preparation code
     end

-## Only listen to supported projects
-By default, a manager will listen to the project in the current directory.
-If you want to listen for multiple projects, use the `--projects` flag.

-    $ specjour listen --projects bizconf workbeast # run specs for the bizconf and workbeast projects

 ## Customize what gets rsync'd
 The standard rsync configuration file may be too broad for your project.
 If you find you're rsyncing gigs of extraneous data from your public directory, add an exclusion to your projects rsyncd.conf file.

     $ vi workbeast/.specjour/rsyncd.conf

+## Listen for multiple projects
+By default, a manager will listen to the project in the current directory.
+If you want to listen for multiple projects, use the `--projects` flag.

+    $ specjour listen --projects bizconf workbeast # run specs for the bizconf and workbeast projects

+## Give your project an alias
+By default, the dispatcher looks for managers matching the project's directory name.
+If you have multiple teams working on different branches of the same project you may want to isolate each specjour cluster.
+Give your project an alias and only listen for that alias.

+    ~/bizconf $ specjour listen -p bizconf_08
+    ~/bizconf $ specjour -a bizconf_08

+    ~/bizconf $ specjour listen -p bizconf_09
+    ~/bizconf $ specjour -a bizconf_09

 ## Thanks